tailrecursion/ring-edn/README.markdown

 ## Acknowledgment(s)

 Thanks to [Mark McGranaghan](http://markmcgranaghan.com/) for his work on Ring and [ring-json-params](https://github.com/mmcgrana/ring-json-params) on which this project was based.
+An additional thanks to Sebastian Bensusan for his high-quality patches.

 ## License